ralna/RALFit/libRALFit/doc/C/howtouse.rst

 Calling sequences
 ^^^^^^^^^^^^^^^^^

-Function signatures are definied in a header file
+Function signatures are defined in a header file

 .. code-block:: C